where we work

 In November 2014, The Carter Center was appointed coordinating partner in a five-year trachoma control program supported by the Queen Elizabeth Diamond Jubilee Trust and led by the Uganda Ministry of Health.
 The Center aimed to make significant advances toward eliminating blinding trachoma in Uganda together with implementing partners Sightsavers and CBM (previously the Christian Blind Mission).

-The Carter Center's Uganda Trachoma Initiative targeted trachoma-endemic districts in the Karamoja and Busoga regions to scale up the SAFE strategy, with a primary focus on the S, F, and E interventions.
-At the start of the project, trachoma was endemic in 36 of the 122 districts throughout the country, where an estimated one-third of the population resides and were at risk of infection.
-By the end of the Initiative period, there were only two endemic districts remaining in the entire country.
+The Carter Center's Uganda Trachoma Initiative targeted trachoma-endemic districts in the Karamoja and Busoga regions to scale up the SAFE strategy, with a primary focus on the surgical, facial cleanliness, and environmental improvement interventions.
+At the start of the project, trachoma was endemic in 36 of the 122 districts throughout the country, where an estimated one-third of the population resides and was at risk of infection.
+By the end of the initiative period, there were only two endemic districts remaining in the entire country.

 +Increasing Food Production